 - 1/2 teaspoon hot pepper sauce

 - 1 beef tenderloin roast (3-1/2 to 4 pounds)

 - 1. In a bowl, combine the first nine ingredients; mix well.
 Cover and refrigerate 1 cup for basting.
 Pour remaining marinade into a large resealable plastic bag; add bay leaf and tenderloin.
 Seal bag and turn to coat; refrigerate overnight.

 - 2. Drain and discard marinade and bay leaf.
 Place tenderloin on a rack in a shallow roasting pan.
-Bake, uncovered, at 425° for 55-60 minutes or until meat reaches desired doneness (for medium-rare a meat thermometer should read 145°; medium, 160°; well-done, 170°), basting often with reserved marinade. let stand for 15 minutes before slicing.
+Bake, uncovered, at 425° for 55-60 minutes or until meat reaches desired doneness (for medium-rare a thermometer should read 145°; medium, 160°; well-done, 170°), basting often with reserved marinade. let stand for 15 minutes before slicing.
 Yield: 6-8 servings.

 "Loved it and yes it did melt in your mouth."

 "I made this for a party last night and everyone said it was the best!
 I used Worchester sauce instead of soy."

 "This was a winner!
 I did not have soy sauce, so I used Worchester sauce instead.
 Also, I forgot to put the bay leaf in the bag.
 But it came out great!
 I covered the roast for the first half hour and then cooked remaining time uncovered.
 This was a big hit!!!
 Very tender and tasty!"